David (The Lost Boys): Reception

-Kiefer Sutherland's suave and mysterious portrayal of David was widely acclaimed as a scene stealer throughout the film.
-David has been recognized as one of the most iconic film villains from the 1980s and one of the most recognizable vampires in film history.
+Kerrang! described David's appearance as stereotypical of late-1980s goth.
 Film critic Colin Houlson stated that Sutherland "is moody and seductively scary as David".
+Tori Danielle wrote in iHorror that David is both edgy and sympathetic, since the essential evils he commits are forced on him by his nature.

 Analysis

 Jeffrey Weinstock expressed in his book The Vampire Film: Undead Cinema that David (much like many male vampire characters) is a gender stereotype of a male, always performing and trying to "pass" as a human, and in David's case almost to the point of parody.

 Homoerotic interpretation

-David, and particularly his interactions with the character Michael, has been read as homoerotic, even Sutherland has nodded to these themes, remarking that the "whole scene where I catch [Michael] in the fog coming off the bridge ...
+David, and particularly his interactions with the character Michael, has been read as homoerotic.
+Sutherland has nodded to these themes, remarking that the "whole scene where I catch [Michael] in the fog coming off the bridge ...
 I mean, it's a very sensual moment!"
 Harry Benshoff in his book Monsters in the Closet: Homosexuality and the Horror Film states that with his bleach-blond hair, stubble, earrings and leather attire David appears as a gay pin-up model.
-He interprets the story of the film being that of the "normal" teen Michael being seduced by David's lifestyle.
+He interprets the film as the story of the "normal" teen Michael being seduced by David's lifestyle.
 Psychoanalyst Trevor C. Pederson describes David's attempts at recruiting Michael as "obsessive", noting that David even requests that Michael join him even after Michael and his friends have killed all of David's fellow vampires.